 Acute and chronic

-Heart failure has traditionally been described as acute or chronic, but this can be confusing and should be used to describe time, rather than severity.
-New-onset (first presentation with acute or slow onset), transient (recurrent or episodic) and chronic (persistent whether stable, worsening or decompensated) heart failure may be a more useful classification.
+Heart failure has traditionally been described as acute or chronic but this can be confusing and should be used to describe time, rather than severity.
+Acute heart failure can present as new-onset heart failure in people without known cardiac dysfunction, or as acute decompensation of chronic heart failure.

 - Add notes to any clinical page and create a reflective diary